Partha-debug/Amazon_product_availability_tracker/README.md

 Step 3 - Run the scipt by the command 'python3 main.py'

 It will keep running untill your product is available and upon availability it will ping you with a call.
-For more ease you can also deploy this script in any cloud server like python any where.
+For more ease you can also deploy this script in any cloud server like https://www.pythonanywhere.com/.